Reviewed June 2019

 Hormonal disorders such as high prolactin can lead to amenorrhea, so if there are other symptoms, such as milky discharge from nipples, headache, and change in vision (partial loss or double vision) this may be a cause.

 Similarly, an underactive thyroid can lead to low mood, weight gain, and amenorrhea.
 There may be other signs of underactive thyroid such as sluggishness and intolerance to the cold.
-If amenorrhea is associated with sudden development of male features such as excessive body hair, deepen voice, and increased muscle bulk then this may be caused by an excess of male hormones (androgens), that can occur if someone has a tumour, or polycystic ovary syndrome.
+If amenorrhea is associated with sudden development of male features such as excessive body hair, a deepened voice, and increased muscle bulk then this may be caused by an excess of male hormones (androgens), that can occur if someone has a tumour or polycystic ovary syndrome.

 Missing one period is rarely a sign of something serious.
 However, it would be advisable to seek help from your GP if you are not pregnant and not taking a form of hormonal contraception which means you don’t get periods, and you miss three menstrual periods or experience a sudden change in your pattern of periods — all the more so if you are experiencing any associated symptoms.